 Each of the city’s unique neighborhoods offers amazing hotels, great restaurants, and historical architecture.
 There’s so much to explore, and the city is ripe with experiences for every type of traveler.

-When choosing which neighborhood to stay in, you’ll want to pick a central location so that you can experience all the city has to offer during your San Francisco trip.
+When choosing which neighborhood to spend your nights in, you’ll want to pick a central location so that you can experience all the city has to offer during your San Francisco trip.

 San Francisco is a big city, but each individual neighborhood feels like its own distinct village.
 Each area maintains unique features and charming elements that make them stand out.
 The most tourist-friendly areas all have a mix of great hotels, delicious restaurants, and tourist attractions to keep you busy.

-The best areas to stay in San Francisco are:
+The best areas to stay in San Francisco, CA, are:

 ✓ Best area to stay in San Francisco for first-time visitors & families

 Visiting San Francisco for the first time?
-Fisherman’s Wharf is one of our top picks for places to stay in San Francisco, CA. Located on the waters of San Francisco Bay, Fisherman’s Wharf is close to many of the best things to see & do in San Francisco, with the added benefit of being close to the water.
+Narrow your lodgings search to the area around Fisherman’s Wharf.
+Located on the waters of San Francisco Bay, Fisherman’s Wharf is close to many of the best things to see & do in San Francisco, with the added benefit of being close to the water.

-With historic buildings, great restaurants, and fun things for everyone to enjoy, Fisherman’s Wharf is an amazing place to base yourself during your San Francisco travels.
+With historic buildings, great restaurants, and fun things for everyone to enjoy, Fisherman’s Wharf is an amazing place to base yourself during your SF travels.
 (You’ll even find a couple of the most beautiful beaches in San Francisco within a short drive!)

 Some might consider the area around Fisherman’s Wharf too touristy.
 But if you’re traveling to San Francisco for the first time, it provides just the right blend of activities, nightlife, and picturesque settings to make your trip special.